 The other advantage of gas leaf blowers is that they offer a lot of mobility and flexibility.
 You can use them anywhere and anytime you like, as long as you have gasoline available.
 There is no cord to deal with it, and a full tank offers a much longer runtime than a fully charged battery.

-The biggest drawback of gas-powered machines is the fact that it’s not the most eco-friendly way to clean up leaves in your garden.
+The biggest drawback of gas-powered machines is that they’re not the most eco-friendly way to clean up leaves in your garden.
 The fumes aren’t pleasant, so there is a pollution element to consider.

 The other drawback is that they are typically much noisier than their electric and battery-powered counterparts, so your neighbors may not be too happy.
 Also note that they are often heavier than electric models.